open-compensation-token-license/license-token-website/wikisrc/open-source-developer-fundraising-overview.md

 3. **Grants and Donations**: Nonprofit organizations and tech foundations, such as the [Linux Foundation](https://www.linuxfoundation.org/) or [Mozilla Foundation](https://foundation.mozilla.org/), offer grants aimed at supporting the open-source community.
 Individual users can also provide donations through payment integrations.
 Discover more about grant opportunities in [open source developer grants overview](https://www.license-token.com/wiki/open-source-developer-grants-overview).

 4. **Selling Services**: Developers often monetize their expertise by offering consulting or implementing custom features for companies that depend on their project.
+This approach can be explored further in [open-source project revenue strategies](https://www.license-token.com/wiki/open-source-project-revenue-strategies).

 5. **Merchandising and Products**: Selling branded merchandise (like [stickers](https://stickermule.com/) or T-shirts) or related products can be a unique way to involve the community while raising funds.
+For more on this, see [monetizing open source projects guide](https://www.license-token.com/wiki/monetizing-open-source-projects-guide).

 ## Challenges in Open Source Fundraising